 Sizes: IMPORTANT.
-All sizes below are approximate.
-That means that although a railway sleeper is described as 2600mm in length,depth or width it may in fact be several centimetres longer or shorter.
-This is due to the fact that these railway sleepers were cut decades ago, in circumstances when it wasn't crucial to be centimetre perfect or accurate in dimension.
+All sizes are approximate.
+That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 125mm in width it may in fact be several centimetres (or inches) longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
-If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different railway sleeper.
+If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.

 Incredibly tough used African tropical hardwood railway sleepers suitable for outside landscaping, steps, raised beds, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
 Indeed, any project where you want amazingly durable weathered railway sleepers without any creosote complications.
 Very serious weight, so plan for strong help!
 Extremely long lasting, and even used underwater.
 There can be some variations in width and depth, so allow for this in your project.
 The toughest railway sleeper!

 Important information about your used railway sleepers